 Surprisingly the answer is yes!
-As a neat exercise, Conor Patrick figured out the hardware and software steps needed to make your own U2F token.
-For a while he sold them as “U2f Zero” keys just for fun, but no doubt the effort making and shipping them was kind of high so now he just publishes the instructions.
-That this is possible is a reflection that U2F is a relatively simple, single-function technology, which is also why it is secure.
+As a neat exercise, Conor Patrick figured out the hardware and software steps needed to make your own U2F token, and has put all the instructions up as open source.
+He also sells them very inexpensively as “U2FZero” on Amazon.
+That a person can manufacturer them is a reflection that U2F is a relatively simple, single-function technology, which is also why it is secure.

 Q: Where Can I Get More Information About FIDO U2F?

 The FIDO alliance publishes detailed information about U2F and their other standard efforts.
 Download the latest U2F spec here:

 U2F is a great standard for the pattern where the user has a little device and the secret key is kept inside the device.
 This is a good approach to 2FA, providing the highest security.